-Any unusual event such as theft of property or auto mishap should be reported to the Office of Safety and Security, Business Technologies Building, Room 100, at (405) 945-9111.
-Security does not investigate auto accidents, but can provide a statement to submit to an insurance company.
+Any unusual event such as theft of property or auto mishap should be reported to the Office of Safety and Security, Business Technologies Building, Room 100, or call (405) 945-9111.
+Security investigates auto accidents, and can provide a statement to submit to an insurance company.
 Security personnel will complete an incident report, which is placed on file.
-Security is responsible for contacting city police to investigate the incident when so requested.
-A complainant/witness statement form may be found at www.osuokc.edu/security/forms/Complainant\Witness\Statement.xls
+Security is not responsible for contacting city police to investigate the incident unless requested.
+A complainant/witness statement form may be found at www.osuokc.edu/security/forms/Complainant_Witness_Statement.xls